charliecalvert/CloudNotes/Assignments/AngularBasics.md

     cd Week02-Angular
     yo angular

+When working through the prompts you get when you type **yo angular**, you should probably say **no** to SASS (with Compass) and yes to everything else.
+But you can use SASS if you want -- it's just that some would probably appreciate it if we don't learn another new tool right at this time in the course unless we absolutely have to use it.
+Also, to be honest, CSS templating is not a subject I know very well....

-The last command will take a long time to run, even on a reasonably fast machine.
+The **yo angular** command will take a long time to run, even on a reasonably fast machine.
 On a slow machine, it might take a significant period of time, perhaps 15 minutes or more.
+On my home machine, which is reasonably powerful, it takes 1 minute and forty seconds.

 ## Step Three